Equivariant toric geometry and Euler-Maclaurin formulae: Introduction

 with $D_P$ the $\bT$-invariant ample Cartier divisor associated to the simple lattice polytope $P$.

-Our main results provide generalizations to {\it arbitrary coherent sheaf coefficients}, which for natural choices related to the toric variety (or the polytope) give uniform geometric proofs of the Euler-Maclaurin formulae of Brion-Vergne and, resp., Cappell-Shaneson, via the equivariant Hirzebruch-Riemann-Roch formalism.
+Our main results provide generalizations of the top row in the above diagram to {\it arbitrary equivariant coherent sheaf coefficients}, which for natural choices related to the toric variety (or the polytope) give uniform geometric proofs of (weighted) Euler-Maclaurin formulae via the equivariant Hirzebruch-Riemann-Roch formalism.
+This includes, in particular, {\it both} versions of the Euler-Maclaurin formulae, i.e., of Brion-Vergne and, resp., Cappell-Shaneson (both of which correspond to the choice of the structure sheaf).
+Moreover, this provides a first complete proof of the Euler-Maclaurin formula of Cappell-Shaneson, which is different from the one envisioned in \cite{CS2,S}.
 Our approach, based on motivic characteristic classes, allows us to obtain such Euler-Maclaurin formulae also for (the interior of) a face, as well as for the polytope with several facets (i.e., codimension one faces) removed, e.g., for the interior of the polytope.
 Moreover, we prove such results also in the weighted context, as well as for $\bN$-Minkowski summands of the given full-dimensional lattice polytope (corresponding to globally generated torus invariant Cartier divisors in the toric context).
-Similarly, some of these results are extended to local Euler-Maclaurin formulae for the tangent cones at the vertices of the given full-dimensional lattice polytope (fitting with localization at the torus fixed points in equivariant $K$-theory and equivariant (co)homology).
+Finally, some of these results are extended to local Euler-Maclaurin formulae for the tangent cones at the vertices of the given full-dimensional lattice polytope (fitting with localization at the torus fixed points in equivariant $K$-theory and equivariant (co)homology).

 In what follows we give a brief overview of our main results.
+Later on each section has its own introduction with a more detailed description of the main results contained therein.
 We first introduce some notations.
-For simplicity, in this introduction we formulate the results for a projective simplicial toric variety (e.g., associated to a simple full-dimensional lattice polytope).
+For simplicity, in this introduction we formulate most of the results for a complete simplicial toric variety (e.g., associated to a simple full-dimensional lattice polytope).